Do you want to enable automatic updates for major WordPress updates?

-Your WordPress site is now ready to automatically update itself, without your input, whenever there is a new WordPress version available.
+Your WordPress site is now ready to automatically update itself without your input whenever there is a new WordPress version available.

-Frequently Asked Questions about WordPress Automatic Updates
+Frequently Asked Questions About WordPress Automatic Updates

 1. Why do I need to install WordPress updates?

 You need to install WordPress updates as soon as they are available.
-This ensures that your website has the latest security patches, new features, and best speed and performance.
+This ensures that your website has the latest security patches, new features, and the best speed and performance.

 2. Are updates safe for my website?

 As the world’s most popular website builder, WordPress updates immediately become available to millions of websites.
-The core team works very hard to ensure that they are absolutely safe for all websites to install.
+The core team works very hard to ensure that they are safe for all websites to install.